fredrikskatland/osint_comments/README.md

 ### 1. OSINT Comments Core (osint_comments/)

 The core package provides functionality for:
+- Gathering comments using API clients
 - Analyzing comments using NLP techniques
 - Storing comments and articles in a database
 - Processing comments through a Kafka-based pipeline
-- API client for interacting with external services

 For more details, see the [OSINT Comments documentation](osint_comments/README.md).

 ### 2. E24 Crawler (crawler/)

-A web crawler for e24.no that identifies articles with comments, following clean architecture principles with separation of concerns.
+A web crawler for e24.no that identifies articles, following clean architecture principles with separation of concerns.

 For more details, see the [E24 Crawler documentation](crawler/README.md).